systemctl(1) - phpMan

 If no argument is specified, properties of the manager will be

 shown.
-If a unit name is specified, properties of the unit is
+If a unit name is specified, properties of the unit are

-shown, and if a job id is specified, properties of the job is
+shown, and if a job ID is specified, properties of the job are

 shown.
 By default, empty properties are suppressed.
 Use --all to